SamiraHajizadeh/Financial-RAG-Retrieval-Augmented-Generation-for-Financial-Analysis/README.md

 ## Overview

-Financial Intelligence is an advanced Retrieval-Augmented Generation (RAG) project designed to provide intelligent, context-aware financial analysis and insights.
-By combining cutting-edge language models with sophisticated information retrieval techniques, this project aims to transform how investors and financial professionals access and interpret complex financial data.

-## Features

-# GenAI Financial Agent

-## Overview

 The GenAI Financial Agent is a conversational AI system designed to assist users with financial queries.
 It leverages the powerful **Qwen 2.5** language model, fine-tuned on financial datasets using **LoRA** and **4-bit quantization** for efficient resource utilization.

 To enhance the accuracy and context-awareness of the generated responses, the agent integrates **Retrieval-Augmented Generation (RAG)**.
 This approach allows the model to access and incorporate relevant information from external knowledge sources during the generation process.